vic-ma/howtodismantle.github.io/_posts/2024-06-19-Brick-by-Brick-Connecting-Databricks-and-Peakboard.md

 ## Configure Databricks

 The REST endpoint and REST API are available by default.
 But before we can use them, we need to generate a token.
 To do so, we go to **Databricks workbench > User settings > Developer > Access tokens > Manage > Generate token**.
-We copy down the generated token, because we'll need it later.
+We copy down the token for later use.

 ![image](/assets/2024-06-19/010.png)